 Piranhas belong to a family of bony fish characterized by highly developed dentition.
 They’re cousins to the pacu fish, which has dentition eerily similar to human teeth.
-Unlike pacu teeth–which are flat–piranha teeth are very sharp, and very effective.
-These toothsome fish are native to South America, and can be found in the Amazon and Orinoco River basins.
-They’re illegal to own as pets in most areas, largely to prevent their spread to other waterways of the world.
+Unlike pacu teeth, which are flat, piranha teeth are very sharp and very effective.
+These fish are native to South America and can be found in the Amazon and Orinoco River basins.
+They’re illegal to own as pets in many areas, largely to prevent the risk of them threatening ecosystems if they were released into local waterways.

 Why Are Piranha Teeth So Sharp?